uashogeschoolutrecht/studentdropout/README.md

 ## Privacy & ethics
 In this project we combine and process (personal) data of HU students.
 The current project is experimental and aims to answer the question "Can we predict HU freshmen student drop-out at an acceptable level?".
 The results will be a simple "yes/no" to this research question as well as identifying important risk factors for drop-out.
 Please not that these risk factors are based on the full population of student data used in the project and not necessarily identify any specific risk factors on a student level, nor how to use this information.
 For example, the ML model developed in this project might find that that students who live far away from the HU tend to drop-out more often.
 How to use such information to the advantage of students at the HU, however, entails many different aspects which are not in scope of the current project.

-In the following sections we will discuss which personal information is used, with wich legal basis and for which purpose and we discuss actions taken.
+In the following sections we will discuss which personal information is used, as well as a detailed overview of how the General Data Protection Regulation (GDPR) is taken into account.

 ### Personal information collected
 The following student PI data is collected: